lifemikey/objectstorage-swift/pseudo-hierarchical-directories.md

 1/actual_object.txt
 ```

-If Object Storage was an actual directory structure, a recursive list of all the files/directories would look like this:
+If {{site.data.keyword.objectstorageshort}} was an actual directory structure, a recursive list of all the files/directories would look like this:

 ```
 1